Justineo/resize-detector/README.md

 - **Side effects**

-  * Might be not so performant by checking rendered metrics on each animation frame.
+  * Might be not so performant by checking rendered sizes in each animation frame.

 ### [wnr/element-resize-detector](//github.com/wnr/element-resize-detector)